 Powers of local councils

-Councils have much stronger enforcement powers than private certifiers and can act even if not the PCA for a development.
-A council may issue orders, stop work notices or penalty infringement notices (fines) if work breaches legislative requirements or conditions of consent, and can enforce issues such as hours of work, dust, noise and activities on footpaths/roads.
-Also, council rangers can usually take more immediate action than a private certifier can.
+A council may issue orders, stop work notices or fines if work breaches legislative requirements or conditions of consent, and can enforce issues such as hours of work, dust, noise and activities on footpaths/roads.

-Urgent matters such as dangerous excavations or unprotected trees and/or significant non-compliances with a development approval should be directed to the council for immediate attention.
+Urgent matters such as dangerous excavations should be directed to the council for immediate attention.

 Responsibilities of property owners and builders

-Although neighbours must be notified of some proposed complying development, public consultation is not required.
-Also, an applicant, council or certifier does not have to give neighbours a copy of the proposed plans.
+Although neighbours must be notified of some proposed complying development, consultation isn't required, and neighbours aren't required to be given a copy of building plans.

-- The Department of Planning and Environment has information about complying development and other development approval pathways and requirements.
+- The Department of Planning and Environment Planning Portal has information about complying development and other development approval pathways and requirements.

 - The Office of Local Government publishes contact details for all NSW councils.

-- SafeWork NSW may be contacted in regards to asbestos removal and storage, and unsafe building sites.
+- SafeWork NSW can be contacted about asbestos removal and unsafe building sites.

-- A community justice centre or solicitor may be able to help if a neighbouring development has damaged your property (including trees and fences) or you can lodge a complaint with Fair Trading.
+- A community justice centre or solicitor may be able to help if builder damages your property, or you can lodge a complaint with Fair Trading.

 - The NSW Civil and Administrative Tribunal may hear building disputes.